whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 I have been working as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by and under supervision of Prof. Cesim Erten.

-As a Teaching Assistant, I had regular duties like any other student TAs.
+- As a Teaching Assistant, I had regular duties like any other student TAs.
 I think being a TA is chance to continuosly learn and be open to new questions and challenging own comprehension.
 Not limiting to any point of view.

 - I have prior experience working as a Teaching Assistant at University of Colorado Boulder on Machine Learning and Artificial Intelligence courses.

 - My motto - Theory subjects are fun and interesting so help to make it fun and simpler.

-- **Prof. Cesim Erten mentored me and I learnt a lot.** It was helpful.
-I am grateful.

-- During pandemic, I learnt about Theory of Computation and Automata theory in depth and types of logics, Formal languages.

-- During my TA works, I read research works for most of the assignments questions.
-This subject involves questions having multiple answers/solutions.

 - Its a never-ending learning.

+### Acheivements

+I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023 were actually implemented in Spring 2024.

 ### My contributions to this course as a Teaching Assistant during Fall 2023:

 - **During Fall 2023**, it became a Spiritual quest for me.
 So at one point there was a question on Left Quotient problem.
 I quickly found a research paper on this and I had the answer.
 So I read about Transducers before, so it was easier to connect about Transducers that have an input and output.
 So I used Transducers to to come up with a transducer-type of solution to **visually explain to the students**.
 - Being ready to listen to any type of questions and to help with answers or to seek and/or learn better answers.
+- I proactively suggested to reduce heavy weight on homeworks, and suggested to have quizzes and having points/extra credits for piazza questions in Fall 2023 which was part of my Teaching Assistant evaluation form filled on Oct 8th-9th 2023.

 - **During Fall 2023**, I proactively proposed the idea of **Supplemental Instruction sessions** at the begining of the Fall semester 2023 (which are also the recitations/practice sessions about lectures), as per discussions with Professor.